hitesh920/deploy-mirror-leech-bot/README.md

 <br>

-- For genrating token.pickle you will need python.
+- For generating token.pickle you will need python.
 - So install python from this link [Click Here](https://www.python.org/downloads/). (while installing, make sure that `add to the path` option is selected.)
 - Once installed, open cmd and run `python --version` to make that you have installed python correctly.